Inquiry Question

 A zygote with two haploid nuclei before fusion.
 Image credit: Nina Sesina.
 This file is licensed under the Creative Commons Attribution-Share Alike 4.0 International license.

 The zygote will undergo a series of mitotic divisions (each cell division is called a cleavage).
-The multicellular structure is called an embryo and continue to travel towards the uterus.
+The multicellular structure is called an embryo and continues to travel towards the uterus.
 Soon, the embryo becomes a solid spherical mass of cells called a morula.
-Then, some of the cells in the interior of the embryo die and that space becomes filled with fluid.
+Then, some of the cells in the interior of the embryo die, and that space becomes filled with fluid.
 The embryo is called a blastula.
-In the uterus, the embryo (blastula) attaches to the uterine wall.
+The embryo (blastula) attaches to the uterine wall in the uterus.
 By this stage, the embryo reaches the uterus.
-It attaches to the wall (endometrium) of the uterus.
+It connects to the wall (endometrium) of the uterus.
 A group of cells in the embryo called the inner cell mass divides and invades the endometrium.
 Eventually, they will develop into the placenta.
 The placenta is the interface between the embryo and maternal blood circulation.
-The transfer of gases, nutrients and wastes occur across the placenta.
+The transfer of gases, nutrients and wastes occurs across the placenta.

-The placenta also functions as an endocrine organ and produces the hormone, human chorionic gonadotropin (hCG). hCG ensures that pregnancy continues until the birth of the baby.
-In addition, it prevents further cycles of ovulation.
+The placenta also functions as an endocrine organ and produces the hormone human chorionic gonadotropin (hCG). hCG ensures that pregnancy continues until the baby is born and prevents further cycles of ovulation.

 This figure shows the journey of the egg from the ovary.
 After fertilisation in the Fallopian tube, the embryo implants in the uterine wall, thus establishing a pregnancy.
 Image credit: Ttrue12.
 This file is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.